croquet/microverse/staging/docs/Development.md

 Because behaviors are dynamically modified and attached and detached, their "life cycle" needs some attention.
 Namely, when the definition is edited and updated (via the watch server or in-world editing), the `setup()` method of the edited behavior is called.
 Also, when a behavior is detached from the card, the `destroy` method is called.
 Also note that when the browser tab running the application is hidden, the application may lose the WebSocket connection to the Croquet backend.
 The Croquet system is designed to automatically reconnects and reconstruct the view smart when the tab comes back to the foreground.
 However, it means that the `setup()` method may be called again at that moment.

-In the `GridFloorPawn` case, we simply removes all children that `this.shape` might have first, and then create the new floor Mesh.
+In the `GridFloorPawn` case, we simply remove all children that `this.shape` might have first, and then create the new floor Mesh.

 The `Worldcore` variable contains all of the exported functions and objects from the Worldcore package.
 Refer to the [Worldcore documentation](https://croquet.io/docs/worldcore) for what is available.
 The most commonly used one is `Worldcore.THREE`, which in turn contains all exports from Three.js.